Kong/kong-plugin-x-custom-jwt/README.md

 1) Open https://jwt.io
 2) Copy/paste the `x-custom-jwt` header value
 - If everything works correctly the jwt.io sends a `Signature Verified` message
-- The public key is downloaded automatically through the route `x-custom-jwt-jwks` and the `Request Termination` plugin.
+- The public key is downloaded automatically through the `x-custom-jwt-jwks` route and the `Request Termination` plugin.
 If it's not the case, open the Browser Developer Tools and see the network tab and console tab.
-The classic issue is getting the JWKS by using the self-signed Kong certificate (on 8443); it's easy to fix the issue by opening a tab, going on the `jku` request (i.e. https://kong-gateway:8443/x-custom-jwt/jwks), clicking on Advanced and by clicking on 'Proceed to'
+The classic issue is getting the JWKS by using the self-signed Kong certificate (on 8443); it's easy to fix the issue by opening a new tab, going on the `jku` request (i.e. https://kong-gateway:8443/x-custom-jwt/jwks), clicking on Advanced and by clicking on `Proceed to`
 - There is a known limitation on jwt.io with `"use": "enc"` the match isn't done correctly and the JWK is not loaded automatically: we simply have to copy/paste the public JWK directly in the `VERIFY SIGNATURE` of the web page.
 With `"use": "sig"` there is no restriction
 ![Alt text](/images/1-JWT.io.jpg "jwt.io")